Dr. Vinay Prasad drew criticism for overriding career scientists and rejecting drugs by companies seeking agency approval.

 Why This Matters

-The resignation of Dr. Vinay Prasad, a divisive F.D.A. vaccine regulator, marks a significant shift in the agency's approval process.
-Prasad's departure follows criticism for overriding career scientists and rejecting drugs from companies seeking agency approval.
-This development has implications for the future of vaccine development and approval.
+The resignation of Dr. Vinay Prasad, the F.D.A.'s vaccine regulator, marks a significant development in the ongoing debate over vaccine approval and regulation.
+Prasad's departure comes after facing criticism for his decisions, which some saw as overly restrictive and others as necessary to protect public health.
+This move has significant implications for the future of vaccine development and approval.

 Coverage Snapshot